 1. Help Scout

-Features like notes and @mentions encourage collaboration, while collision detection lets agents know when someone is already responding to a ticket to reduce duplicate work.
+Features like notes and @mentions encourage collaboration, while collision detection lets employees know when someone is already responding to an email to reduce duplicate work.
 You can also offer live chat support through Beacon or build out a knowledge base using Docs.

 The Workflows feature lets you automate routine tasks to free up time for your team.
 And if you’re wanting to get analytical, reports empower you to pinpoint areas where you’re excelling and the places you can improve.

 Gmelius acts as an overlay to Gmail that lets you assign emails, leave internal comments, and automate some basic tasks — though you are limited to just three automations on their base plan.
 You’re also able to connect to Slack and Trello for some project management functionality.

 Gmelius basically picks up where Google Collaborative Inbox ends and adds on some additional functionality.
 That said, there isn’t access to support tools like chat or a knowledge base builder.
 You’d still have to purchase those separately.